“If you don’t have a home, you at least have your culture and your food and no one can take that away from you.”– Chef Tylun Pang

 Go-to Comfort Food?

 Oxtail soup.
 Noodle anything…and I never turn down a crispy French fry.
-I have 4 kids and that’s what Dads usually get.
+I have four kids and that’s what Dads usually get.

 Favorite Food Memory?